 Prepare a one page proposal containing a brief description of the project and contact information for the industry supervisor.
 This is due by the beginning of the Spring semester for Spring/Summer projects, or by the beginning of Summer for Summer/Fall projects.

-Work for 12-20 hours per week during one semester and 40 hours per week in the summer to fulfil 4 credit option (2 credit option is approximately half of this commitment).
+Work for 12-20 hours per week during one semester and 40 hours per week in the summer to fulfill 4 credit option (2 credit option is approximately half of this commitment).

 Write a 15-20 page term paper describing the main problem addressed in the work, the methods used to address the problem and the results of the work.
 The form and style of the paper should follow the instructions given on technical writing.
 (2 credit option includes 5 page paper only)